triSYCL/triSYCL/doc/possible-futures.rst

   http://jojendersie.de/performance-optimal-vector-swizzling-in-c
   http://www.reedbeta.com/blog/2013/12/28/on-vector-math-libraries ;

-- add OpenCL_ 2.x support with SYCL_ 2.x;
+- add OpenCL_ 2.x support;

 - since SYCL_ is a pretty general programming model for heterogeneous computing, if the OpenCL_ compatibility layer is not required, some other back-ends could be written besides the current OpenMP_ one: CUDA_, RenderScript_, OpenAMP_, etc.

-- make an alternative accelerator version based on OpenMP_ 4 accelerator target, OpenHMPP_ or OpenACC_;
+- make an alternative accelerator version based on OpenMP_ 5 accelerator target, OpenHMPP_ or OpenACC_;

 - make an alternative accelerator version based on wrapper classes for